 Created by Gaylord Dold

-Brooding, philosophic MITCH ROBERTS is the hero of one of the best -- and most criminally overlooked -- private eye series of the 1980's.
-The first six books in the series were all paperback originals that seemed to vanish without a trace.
-Hopes (on my part, at least) that once the series was (finally) picked up for hardcover publication it would (finally) receive the attention it deserved turned out to be wishful thinking.
+Hopes (on my part, at least) that once the series was (finally) picked up for hardcover publication it would (finally) receive the attention it deserved from critics and the broader reading public turned out to be wistful thinking.

 Mitch works the Wichita, Kansas area in the late fifties.
 He’s a solitary kinda guy, a lonely man with simple tastes: baseball, chess, fishing, reading.
 He has an office next to the local barber shop and lives across from the local ballpark.
 He enjoys a good game of poker with the boys or a doubleheader on a warm summer evening now and then.

 Simple pleasures, then, but not a simple guy.
-In Mitch's case, still waters run deep.
-Alone at home, he reads heavy-handed philosophical texts by Heidegger et al, and is haunted by his World War II experiences and the violence that still surrounds him.
-A finely detailed rendering of a time and a place; an era that we usually take for granted as being quieter and calmer, somehow more innocent than the present.
+In Mitch’s case, still waters run deep.
+Alone at home, he reads heavy-handed philosophical texts by Heidegger et al, and he’s haunted by his World War II experiences and the violence that still seems to surround him.
+A finely detailed if bittersweet rendering of a time and a place; an era that we usually take for granted as being quieter and calmer, somehow more innocent than the present.
 But these books are about a man living a life of (mostly) quiet desperation, trying to come to grips with the underlying chaos and corruption and sorrow that turns our glib nostalgia into a cheap lie; trying to rise above it all, but failing more often than not.

-These are wonderfully written books, with the author rendering potent scenes of such fragile pastoral beauty and tranquility that you wish you could be sitting in the bleachers with Mitch, watching the local team, smelling the freshly mown grass, sipping a cold beer out of a paper cup.
-But those scenes of beauty and peace are just a part of it -- there are also scenes of pure, brutal evil so vivid you can begin to doubt any other world ever existed.
+These are wonderfully written books, occasionally overwritten, perhaps, but other times the metaphors, the similes and the poetic flourishes are just stunning, with Dold rendering potent scenes of such fragile pastoral beauty and small town tranquility that you wish you could be sitting in the bleachers with Mitch, watching the local team, smelling the freshly mown grass, and sipping a cold beer out of a paper cup.
+But those scenes of beauty and peace are just a part of it–there are also scenes of pure, brutal evil so vivid you can begin to doubt any other world ever existed.

 Perhaps author Gaylord Dold was growing doubtful and frustrated himself, because by the time of the last paperback original, 1990’s Disheveled City, he had more-or-less brought the series to a close.

-But man, those Mitch Robert books were something special.
+But man, those Mitch Robert books–especially those first six–were something special.

 STRAIGHT FROM THE AUTHOR’S MOUTH